Trust No One: The Hunt for the Crypto King

 Trust No One: The Hunt for the Crypto King is a Netflix original documentary film directed by Luke Sewell.
 Its story follows a group of cryptocurrency investors who lost money in the collapse of the QuadrigaCX exchange.
 They investigate the untimely death of its founder, Gerry Cotten, and attempt to recover the $250 million that they suspect he stole from them.
 The film was released on March 30, 2022.

-Between March 27, 2022 to April 3, 2022, the film saw over 12 million viewing hours on Netflix globally.
+Between March 27, 2022 and April 3, 2022, the film saw over 12 million viewing hours on Netflix globally.